 LOS ANGELES (KABC) -- A heat wave is hitting California this week with inland and desert communities seeing a streak of triple-digit temperatures.

-The valleys and Inland Empire will be hot and breezy, hitting 100 on Monday and staying in the triple digits all week.
+The valleys and Inland Empire will see dangerous heat, hitting at least 103 in many communities and staying in the triple digits all week.

 Get the latest updates on the weather with the Free ABC7 Los Angeles app